ghc-proposals/ghc-proposals/proposals/0512-nofieldselectors-per-datatype.md

 When GHC is deciding whether or not to generate field selectors, this field is checked as a final source of truth.

 This change is also propagated to `template-haskell`.

+The implementation of this feature will be sponsored by Mercury.

 ## Endorsements